abrhoda/retry/README.md

 _This library leverages go 1.18 generics and is compatible with versions of go that support generics._

 ## License
 Distributed under the MIT license.
-See `LICENSE.txt` at project root for more information.
+See `LICENSE.md` at project root for more information.